+Subwatershed: Raritan River North Branch

 Site Area: 15,815 sq. ft.

-Address: 50 Bernards Avenue
+Address: 50 Bernards Avenue Bernardsville, NJ 07924

 Block and Lot: Block 113, Lot 1

 A stormwater planter can be installed uphill of the catch basin to intercept the stormwater prior it entering the basin.
+A major portion of cost for stormwater planter installation is in the excavation, curbing, and debris removal.
+The estimated cost is variable and dependent on those factors.
 A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.

-Impervious Cover Existing Loads from Impervious Cover (lbs/yr) Runoff Volume from Impervious Cover (Mgal) sq. ft.
-TP TN TSS For the 1.25" Water Quality Storm For an Annual Rainfall of 44" 9,475 0.5 4.8 43.5 0.007 0.26
+Impervious Cover Existing Loads from Impervious Cover (lbs/yr) Runoff Volume from Impervious Cover (Mgal) sq. ft. ТР TN TSS For the 1.25'' Water Quality StormFor an Annual Rainfall of 9,475 0.5 4.8 43.5 0.007 0.26